buccaneerai/note-window-consumer/performance/2023-04-13/Backpain/g.md

 ```

 #### CC
-Pains down left leg
+Pain down left leg

 #### HPI
-The patient has had a long history of back problems, mostly on the left side, since their teenage years.
-About two years ago, these issues became more acute when the patient started going to the gym.
-This resulted in pain down their left leg, pins and needles, and a cold sensation.
-The problems seemed to be related to sitting on hard surfaces and improved when exercising or stretching.
-An x-ray revealed that one of the vertebrae, either L4 or L5, is fused to the hip.
-The patient has had chiropractic care and physical therapy in the past.
+The patient has had back problems since their teenage years, but about two years ago, they started experiencing pain down their left leg, pins and needles sensation, and a cold feeling in the leg.
+The patient also has tight muscles on the left side of their body.
+The pain seems to worsen when sitting on hard surfaces and improves with exercise, stretching, and yoga.
+The patient has seen a chiropractor and had an x-ray of their lower back, revealing a fused vertebra on the left side.
+The patient has tried physical therapy, chiropractic treatments, and using a lacrosse ball for relief, but the pain persists and has been getting worse.

 #### ROS
+- gastrointestinal: [true] abdominal pain
 - neurological: [true] numbness
 - musculoskeletal: [true] muscle pain

 #### Past Medical History
-- Slid down slide and hit tree roots, resulting in an injury in the back
+- Childhood back injury from sliding down a slide and hitting tree roots
+- Allergies

 #### Family History
-The patient's mother has Crohn's disease, fibromyalgia, interstitial cystitis, and back problems.
+The patient's mother has Crohn's disease, fibromyalgia, and interstitial cystitis.
 The patient's brother had his gallbladder removed.

 #### Social History
-The patient is a software engineer and spends most of their day sitting at their job.
-They also exercise, focusing on weight training and cardio.
-The patient drinks alcohol around one to two times a week (beer) and does not use tobacco or any other drugs.
-They have no diet-related issues mentioned.
+The patient is a software engineer and spends most of their day sitting down, which aggravates their back problems.
+They have a standing desk option, but standing in one place also causes discomfort.
+The patient exercises regularly, initially focusing on cardio and later transitioning to weight training.
+The patient drinks alcohol occasionally, about once or twice a week, and does not use tobacco or other drugs.

 #### Allergies
 - NONE